-- Discussions with Headteacher and EYFS staff prior to seeking admission

-- Open Evening /informal events for parents where staff explain routines and philosophy

-- Home-school reading diaries

-- Photographic displays to show parents what their children have been doing
+- Discussions with Headteacher and EYFS staff prior to seeking admission - Open Evening / informal events for parents where staff explain routines and philosophy - Home-school reading diaries - Photographic displays to show parents what their children have been doing - Newsletters - Open door policy teachers available before and after school

-- Newsletters

-- Open door policy teachers available before and after school

-- Parent and child induction programmes
+- · Parent and child induction programmes

 - Open days

 - Parents' evenings

-- Sharing children's online Tapestry journal with parents

 - Curriculum workshops for parents

 - Parents encouraged to help in the classroom

 - Parent Teacher Association

-• Interpreter provided where possible or introduction to a parent with the same language
+- Interpreter provided where possible or introduction to a parent with the same language

-Community links include liaison with previous EYFS settings, EYFS network meetings and regular communication with the school nurse, speech and language, occupational therapy services and children's centre.
+Community links include liaison with previous EYFS settings, EYFS network meetings and regular communication with the school nurse, speech and language service, occupational therapy services and children's centres.
 Close links to the church are valued highly and provide support to parents, especially for families who qualify for foundation admission places.